droglenc/NCMTH107/modules/CE/NormalDist_CE1.md

 1. What is &mu;?
 1. What is &sigma;?

-Additionally, for each question below (a) identify the type of question (e.g., "forward-left", "reverse-between") and then (b) answer the question (*show the R code that you used*).
+Additionally, for each question below (a) identify the type of question (e.g., "forward-left", "reverse-between") and then (b) answer the question (*include the R code that you used*).

 6. What percentage of nests have more than 1900 ants?
 1. What is the number of ants such that 15% of nests have more ants?